cudoventures/cudos-network-docs/src/learn/validators.md

 ### Compute Nodes

-Cudos Nodes will be responsible for listening to the Cudos smart contracts and running any workloads when relevant.
+Compute Nodes will be responsible for listening to the Cudos smart contracts and running any workloads when relevant.
 When selecting a workload from the CUDOS smart contracts the requestor may choose to use nodes supporting AMD’s SEV technology for added security.
 AMD’s SEV technology allows the memory contents of a VM to be transparently encrypted with a key unique to the guest VM.
 This adds an extra layer of security and protection to the network, for both the node and the job requester.

 The following sketch shows a request triggering a Cudos workload.
 A layer 1 smart contract requests some work through the Cudos smart contract, triggering an event.
 The Cudos nodes listen to the contract’s events, and execute the requested work when they are chosen.
 After fetching the data and running the workload, the result is returned to the CUDOS smart contract.